Depreciate vs. Inventory

 Sales of livestock are reported on Form 4797, Sales of Business Property.
 Calculation of the gain depends on whether the animals were raised by the farmer or purchased.

-The gain on livestock raised by the farmer is calculated as the difference between the selling expenses and the gross sales price, assuming the basis is zero because the costs of raising the livestock were deducted during the years in which the animal was being raised.
+The gain on sale of livestock raised by the farmer is calculated as the difference between the selling expenses and the gross sales price, assuming the basis is zero because the costs of raising the livestock were deducted during the years in which the animal was being raised.

 Treatment of the gain depends on whether or not the property is qualified under Section 1231.
-As stated in Section 1231(b)(3), to qualify as property used in trade or business, livestock must be held by the taxpayer for draft, breeding, dairy, or sporting purposes for at least twelve months (twenty-four for cattle).
+As stated in Section 1231(b)(3), to qualify as property used in trade or business, livestock must be held by the taxpayer for draft, breeding, dairy, or sporting purposes for at least twelve months (twenty-four for cattle and horses).
 Any livestock that is held primarily for sale to customers in the ordinary course of business does not qualify.

 There are many different methods available to account for livestock, and it is important that farmers be knowledgeable of their options.
 The decision of whether to depreciate or inventory their livestock must be made at the beginning of the farming operation and cannot be changed without permission of the Commissioner.
 These various options make it imperative that farmers utilize the tax planning services a tax professional can provide.